aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/encrypt-structure.md

 #### Terminal Data Encryption

-Encryption of [Terminal Data](./structures.md#terminal-data) takes a Terminal Data as input, and return a sequence of bytes.
+Encryption of [Terminal Data](./structures.md#terminal-data) takes a Terminal Data as input, and returns a sequence of bytes.

 The encryption algorithm used MUST be the encryption algorithm indicated in the algorithm suite.
 This encryption MUST be performed with the followings specifics: